JBYoshi/jbyoshi.github.io/gradlegrab.md

 repo: JBYoshi/GradleGrab
 ---

-Gradle Grab is a simple, automatically-updating Gradle installation.
+Gradle Grab is a simple, automatically-updating Gradle installation for Windows.

 Just download it and add `gradle.exe` to your PATH.